Labor Day Email Techniques To Inspire Your Campaigns

 Sell without being salesy

-And, finally, you can take a break from outright promotion and tell about your business in a more subtle way.
+And, finally, you can take a break from outright promotion and talk about your business in a more subtle way.
 Here’s a beautiful example of a Labor Day campaign by Brighton Collectibles — a company that sells accessories:

 No discounts and sales, but you can feel the brand’s warmth.
 Source: MailCharts